-Error responses · Cloudflare Analytics API docs
+Error responses

 null if there are no errors, and include at least one error object if there was an error.
 Non-null error objects will contain the following fields:

-message: a string describing the error
+message: a string describing the error.

 path: the nodes associated with the error, starting from the root.
-Note that the number included in the path array, e.g.,
+Note that the number included in the path array, for example,

 0or